 The defense argued that the engineer supposedly received a second radio command from Mr. Schulte, which would have allowed the train to continue moving down the track.
 However, the IAIS’s contentions about a supposed “second radio command” were not supported by its “Supervisor’s Report of On-Duty Injury to Employee” which was prepared immediately after the catastrophic injuries to Mr. Schulte; the crews’ statements taken by the IAIS’s attorney the day of the occurrence; or, the download from the locomotive’s event recorder.
 The impeachment of the railroad’s employees on cross examination removed any evidentiary basis for the railroad’s contention that it was proper for the train to continue moving for 113 feet.

 The Iowa Interstate Railroad’s last pre-trial settlement offer was $3 million.

-The verdict is a record for a single plaintiff in the Circuit Court for the 14th Judicial Circuit of Rock Island County, Illinois.
+The FELA verdict obtained by Hoey & Farina, P.C. is a record verdict for a single plaintiff in the Circuit Court for the 14th Judicial Circuit of Rock Island County, Illinois.
 It is also one of the highest verdicts in the United States for a single plaintiff with an amputation injury under the FELA (Federal Employers’ Liability Act) and for an amputation personal injury case in the State of Illinois.

 Although $33 million is a record verdict, Mr. Schulte survived catastrophic injuries at work which no financial recovery will ever make right.
 The jury saw through the railroad’s deceptive tactics and delivered justice.
 We hope that the verdict sends a message to all railroads to provide safe working conditions for its employees.